 By Eric Johnson

-Outer darkness is a place reserved for the “sons of perdition.”
+Outer darkness is a place reserved for the Devil, his angels, and the “sons of perdition.”
 It is an eternal destination, a place where very few (if any) human beings will ever be sent.
 According to tenth President Joseph Fielding Smith,

 Outer darkness is something which cannot be described, except that we know that it is to be placed beyond the benign and comforting influence of the Spirit of God-banished entirely from his presence.
-This extreme punishment will not be given to any but the sons of perdition (Doctrines of Salvation 2:220.
-Italics in original).
+This extreme punishment will not be given to any but the sons of perdition (Doctrines of Salvation 2:220).

 According to the Doctrine and Covenants, this will be a place that “even in outer darkness, where there is weeping, and wailing, and gnashing of teeth” (Doctrine and Covenants 101:91; also see 133:73).
 Smith said this will be practically indescribable:

 The extent of this punishment none will ever know except those who partake of it.
 That it is the most severe punishment that can be meted out to man is apparent.
-Outer darkness is something which cannot be described, except that we know that it is to be placed beyond the benign and comforting influence of the Spirit of God — banished entirely from his presence (Doctrines of Salvation 2:220).
+Outer darkness is something which cannot be described, except that we know that it is to be placed beyond the benign and comforting influence of the Spirit of God — banished entirely from his presence (Ibid.).

 What are Sons of Perdition?